Using JPEG Exif information as a starting point to play with binary data

 2016:10:21 15:20:54

-YCC pixel configuration (Y and C positions) 1
+YCC pixel configuration (position of Y and C) 1

 Offset value to 1st IFD 32 52 00 00

-Now that we know where the Exif IFD is, let's take a look at the main topic, the Exif information.
+Now that we know where the Exif IFD is located, let's take a look at the main subject, the Exif information

 Read the Exif information

-The procedure is exactly the same as 0th IFD.
-Let's extract the binary of the Exif information part.
+The procedure is exactly the same as for the 0th IFD.
+Let's extract the binary data from the Exif information section

 9A 82